StevenR123/Istina-Wiki/content/People/Organizations/Forgers.md

 - **Resources:** Special funding for covert missions, access to illegal magical materials, and tools tailored for clandestine activities.
 - **Contacts:** Networks with external agents, black-market suppliers, and informants.
 ### Role
-Shadow Forgers work to eliminate threats to the guild’s monopoly by any means necessary.
+Whisperwrights work to eliminate threats to the guild’s monopoly by any means necessary.
 This includes:

 - Spying on rivals or potential competitors.
 - Sabotaging unauthorized magical crafting operations.